 Counseling (Therapy)

-The Counselor’s focus in or addressing a personal issue with client, often related to emotions, attitude or behavior.
-Counseling therapy may include asking thought-provoking questions similar to those used in coaching.
+Counseling therapy may include asking thought-provoking questions like those used in coaching.
 The emphasis however is on applying principles of mental health, holistic lifestyle, psychology and human development to address wellness, personal growth, behavioral change or emotional well-being.

 Mentoring